DefVINS: Visual-Inertial Odometry for Deformable Scenes: Experiments

 The synthetic evaluation is complemented with a set of realistic experiments aimed at assessing the behavior of the proposed non-rigid regularization under natural image noise, real sensor motion, and uncontrolled surface deformations.
-To this end, a dedicated dataset composed of seven RGB-D sequences is employed, each captured on a textured deformable surface and exhibiting a different degree of non-rigid motion.
-The sequences are denoted as R0--R6, where R0 corresponds to near-rigid motion and R6 represents the most severe deformation.
+To this end, we present the VIMandala dataset composed of seven RGB-D sequences, each of them captured on a textured deformable surface and exhibiting a different degree of non-rigid motion.
+The sequences are denoted as R0--R6, where R0 corresponds to near-rigid motion and R6 represents the most severe deformations.
 This gradual increase in deformation enables a systematic evaluation of the stability of the proposed visco--elastic prior under progressively more challenging conditions.
 Table~\ref{tab:vio-unified} summarizes the quantitative performance of all evaluated methods on the real deformable sequences R0--R6.
 Several consistent trends can be observed across deformation regimes.